Defense of Child Sex Abuse Accusations

 CPS workers will attempt to interview all of the individuals involved.
 The recency and details of the allegation will dictate the speed with which an investigation is initiated and completed.
 CPS will conduct what can be a lengthy forensic interview of a child on videotape.
 Depending on the circumstances, it is also not uncommon for CPS to visit and interview a child at his or her school.
-In cases of sexual abuse allegations, a child will undergo a complete sexual assault exam.
+In cases of child sex abuse allegations, a child will undergo a complete sexual assault exam.
 When allegations of physical abuse arise, children will oftentimes be sent for a complete physical exam.
 CPS workers will also speak to other potential witnesses and those closest to the alleged victim.
 This may include family members, neighbors, teachers, medical professionals and law enforcement.
 Lastly, a CPS worker will attempt to question the accused.

 How do CPS investigations end?

 At the conclusion of the investigation, CPS will issue a formal “ruling” concerning the allegations.
 CPS may find there is “reason to believe” the allegation.
 If however, CPS is unable to determine the validity of the allegation, they will rule the case “unable to determine.”
 And finally, if CPS determines the allegation to be false, CPS will rule the investigation “unfounded.”
 CPS will prepare a report and a permanent record will be made of the entire investigation.

 Eight Things You Should Do if CPS Contacts You:

 - Take any accusation seriously.
 No matter how difficult it is to comprehend, the CPS worker will treat the matter with the utmost urgency.
 Every claim, regardless of the absurdity, may result in felony charges being filed.
 Every felony involving physical or sexual abuse of a child carries the possibility of a lengthy prison sentence.